oktadev/okta-blog/_source/_posts/2022-09-08-react-fastify-postgres.md

 **Prerequisites**

 *Create React App* currently requires Node >= 14.0.0 and npm >= 5.6.
 The latest required versions can be found at [https://reactjs.org/docs/create-a-new-react-app.html](https://reactjs.org/docs/create-a-new-react-app.html).
+This tutorial was created using Node v18.8.1 and npm v8.11.0.

 A [Docker installation](https://docs.docker.com/engine/install/) is required as well.